compgeolab/website/news/gelson-visiting-2022.md

 date: 2022-11-09
 ---

-{% from "macros.html" import figure %}
+{% import "macros.html" as macros %}

 This week we're getting started with phase 1 of our [Royal Society grant to develop magnetic microscopy](rsoc-mag-microscopy-2022.html) with the arrival of PhD student [Gelson Ferreira de Souza Junior](new-members-2021.html) at Liverpool!

-{{ figure(src="../images/compgeolab-mersey-2022-11-05.jpg", caption="Group photo with a golden sunset on the Mersey river as a background.
+{{ macros.figure(src="../images/compgeolab-mersey-2022-11-05.jpg", alt="Photo of 3 people smiling with a river and building in the background.", caption="Group photo with a golden sunset on the Mersey river as a background.
 Left to right: Leo, Gelson, India.") }}

 We'll be working hard to put the finishing touches on our first paper on the subject, which is being led by Gelson.